What Is a Credit Score?

 What’s in your credit report?

 According to the Consumer Financial Protection Bureau, you have access to one free credit report from each of the three major credit reporting agencies every year.
-Furthermore, through December 2023 each of the national credit reporting agencies allows consumers to check their credit report once per week for free.
+Furthermore, each of the national credit reporting agencies allows consumers to check their credit report once per week for free, according to the FTC.

 It’s a good idea to review your report at least annually.
 That way you can correct any errors that may be impacting your score.